 VanDusen Botanical Garden & Bloedel Floral Conservatory

-covers 22 hectares and has attractions such as: The Elizabethan Maze, Stone Garden, Korean Pavilion, and Scottish Shelter.
+The Garden covers 22 hectares and has attractions such as: The Elizabethan Maze, Stone Garden, Korean Pavilion, and Scottish Shelter.
 The Bloedel Conservatory contains 3 types of climate zones in their triodetic dome, these are Desert, Tropical and Subtropical.
-There are many species of plants and birds.
+Also there are many species of plants and birds.
 The Bloedel is an artsy twist on the traditional conservatory.
 The Botanical Gardens and Conservatory are within a half an hour walk of each other.

 Lynn Canyon Park